 No solo action is likely to provide the answers we need.
-The Trinity Challenge will foster new collaborations across the globe by catalysing the collision between public health and data science, enabling Challenge Teams to connect and contribute insights as global public goods.
+The Trinity Challenge will foster new collaborations across the globe by catalysing the collision between public health and data science, enabling Solution Teams to connect and contribute insights as global public goods.

 Data can unlock breakthrough discoveries to inform how we should act to improve outcomes – with the right analytical minds and data sources, we can and must develop new ways of protecting ourselves against health emergencies.